-So how do we reconcile lavender’s radical stance with the fact that she loves taking part in household tasks?
+How do we reconcile lavender’s radical stance with the fact that this short-lived herbaceous perennial loves taking part in household tasks?
 Ever since the Middle Ages, lavender has been a key ingredient in home medical remedies, fragrant nosegays to counter the odors of the street, perfumes and toilet waters, and countless cleaning products.

 To be sure, lavender is spicy and full of character.
 But she is also superbly helpful around the house and garden, taking pride in the spaces she calls her own.
 Lavender needs a room of her own.
 In either fall or spring, settle her into an outdoor spot that is two to three square feet.
 Water diligently at first, and soon enough she’ll be independent enough to impress even Friedan and Walker.

-- Attracts bees and butterflies while warding off deer, which hate its scent
+- Lavender attracts bees and butterflies while warding off deer, which hate its scent.